 - Custom utilities: allow you to format content in a specific way

-It is very important that you have an idea of the type of app you want developing.
+You must have an idea of the type of app you want to develop.
 It will help the process move faster and lower the risks of making mistakes or redesigns.

 The Process of Developing an App